-- In 1955, Minnie Hill Palmer sells off her farmland, and retains her house and 1.3 acres of land surrounding it. - In 1970, the golf course that surrounded her property closed.
+- In 1955, Minnie Hill Palmer sells off her farmland, and retains her house and 1.3 acres of land surrounding it.
+Aqua Sierra & the Roy Rogers Sports Center - In 1970, the golf course that surrounded her property closed.
 The Pro Shop building was offered to Minnie and it was moved on to her property. - In 1972, The LA Dept. of Recreation and Parks purchased Chatsworth Park South, and Minnie retained a Life Tenancy agreement for the 1911 cottage and 1.3 acres. - In 1978, after Minnie had moved to a retirement home, the Historical Society, with Minnie's approval, worked out an agreement with the Department of Recreation and Parks and became the conservator of the property.
 The Golf Pro Shop building eventually became the Chatsworth Museum.